thephpleague/commonmark/README.md

 // <h1>Hello World!</h1>
 ```

-**Security warning:** If you will be parsing untrusted input from users, please consider setting the `html_input` and `allow_unsafe_links` options.
+:warning: **Security warning:** If you will be parsing untrusted input from users, please consider setting the `html_input` and `allow_unsafe_links` options.
 See <https://commonmark.thephpleague.com/security/> for more details.

 ## Advanced Usage & Customization